getify/asynquence/README.md

 #### Iterable Sequences

 One of the contrib plugins provided is `iterable-sequence`.
-Unlike other plugins, which add methods onto the sequence instance API, this plugin adds a new method directly onto the main module API: `ASQ.iterable(..)`.
+Unlike other plugins, which add methods onto the sequence instance API, this plugin adds a new static function directly onto the main module API: `ASQ.iterable(..)`.
 Calling `ASQ.iterable(..)` creates a special iterable sequence, as compared to calling `ASQ(..)` to create a normal *asynquence* sequence.

 An iterable sequence works similarly to normal *asynquence* sequences, but a bit different. `then(..)` still registers steps on the sequence, but it's basically just an alias of `val(..)`, because the most important difference is that steps of an iterable sequence **are not passed completion triggers**.